3L1NK/3L1NK/README.md

 ### 🚀 Aspiring Coder

-I'm currently a Master’s student in Wirtschaftsinformatik at Humboldt-Universität zu Berlin, focuses on trying to implement ML tools to solve real world problems.
+I'm currently a Master’s student in Wirtschaftsinformatik at Humboldt-Universität zu Berlin, focuses on trying to implement ML tools to solve real world problems. yeiyeeeiiii

 ### 💼 Experience